ivogeorg/jitt/design-spike-4.md

 4. Toggle automatic daylight savings adjustment

-#### Instructor-Question bank
+#### Instructor-Question list
 [[list](#instructor)]

 _This is a view, so graphical elements._

+1. At the top level, there are all the questions.
+   1. Only 1-2 pages at a time are loaded at the same time (a la maps, photos, etc. etc.).
+   2. It is scrollable, with dynamic loading of more pages.
+   3. It also shows all filters at the top.
+   4. Filters are applied as _intersection_ (AND), **not** _union_ (OR).
-1. Compact list of questions with a default set of metadata displayed with each (type, course level, last course usage, etc.)
+2. By default, the list view shows a compact list of questions with a default set of data and metadata displayed with each:
+   1. Title.
+   2. Subject.
+   3. Topic.
+   4. TODO (Jeff)
+2. Each question can be individually expanded, in place, into a box, containing:
+   1. All data and metadata except choices.

+TODO (Ivo & Jeff):
+_1. Do we filter and then add?_ (Mechanics of working with a list of questions!)

+Actions:
-  1. "Add to Assignment" button
+1. "Add to Assignment" button.
-  2. "Duplicate" button that begins the authoring of a new question that is a copy of the specific question.
-  3. Click to expand for a full view of the card, and additional metadata, such as historical usage, etc.
+2. TODO (Ivo & Jeff).

 #### Instructor-Question design